Grief never really gets “better.”

 I look back and I can see that three years ago, I lost my life too.
 I didn’t die physically.
 My heart still beats and I awake each morning, but the way of living that I loved that felt like it made life worth living died when my husband did.
 So did the light in my eyes and the energizing carefree feeling of being in love.
 I am less of a dreamer now.
 Less excited for the future because I know he will never be in it, and of course more lonely.
 The greatest best friend I could ever have asked for was ripped away, and the wound sometimes still feels raw.
 I hate that I can’t talk to him.
 How will I ever feel better if I can’t even talk to him?

 Our identity as a couple and my identity as a wife gone in a blink.
 My ability to parent as a Mom on a fantastic team with their Daddy, forever derailed.
 It is a heavy thing when you realize that living with the loss is your assignment for the rest of your life…or maybe instead of assignment we can say plague or curse.
 It truly does feel that way sometimes.
-Young widowhood in particular feels like being set apart of suffer for the rest of the decades of your life.
+Young widowhood in particular feels like being set apart to suffer for the rest of the decades of your life.
 If I live as long as my mother currently is, then I could count on another 40 years of bearing this scar, and feeling this hole in my heart.
 That is a daunting thing to reflect on.

 Thankfully I know that I can’t always listen to my feelings.
 And thanks be to God for never leaving us alone in our trials and tribulations, though I don’t think I will ever understand why allowing this to happen in our lives was ever a good idea.
 Some things I just need to accept I was never meant to fully understand.